anvaa/blelogger/README.md

 getble.py [-h] sitename runfor writejson writecsv

-    - sitename as string
+    - locationName as string
-    - runfor as float #runtime in minutes 0 = one year, 1.5 = 1min 30sec
+    - runForMin as float #runtime in minutes 0 = one year, 1.5 = 1min 30sec
-    - writejson as int 0=no 1=yes #write to .json file(s)
+    - writeToJson as int 0=no 1=yes #write to .json file(s)
-    - writecsv as int 0=no 1=yes #write to .csv file.
+    - writeToCsv as int 0=no 1=yes #write to .csv file.
 Appends pr. run.
+    - scanIntSec as int default=30

-    ex: getb.py @home 2 0 1 #run for 2 minutes and write to @home_<timestamp>.csv
+    ex: getble.py -l @home -r 2 -c 1
+        #runs for 2 minutes and write to @home_<timestamp>.csv

 Dataoutput ->   time, #datetime as ddmmyyhhmmss
                 addr, #c2:45:56:49:ef:78